Code-Institute-Submissions/CI-MS2-Discover-Kefalonia/README.md

 ![Map Page](https://github.com/GazzaJ/CI-MS2-Discover-Kefalonia/blob/master/readme-img/map-page.png "Map Page Wireframe")

 ##### Contact Page
 The contact page, does what it says on the tin.
-It will contain a contact form which will be connected to EmailJS so users can complete the form and send an email requesting additional information.A pop-up, interactive footer section will hold links to relevant social media sites and email.
+It will contain a contact form which will be connected to EmailJS so users can complete the form and send an email requesting additional information.
+A pop-up, interactive footer section will hold links to relevant social media sites and email.
 I have also included a copyright statement.

 ![Contact Page](https://github.com/GazzaJ/CI-MS2-Discover-Kefalonia/blob/master/readme-img/contact-page.png "Contact Page Wireframe")

 #### **Surface**
-As previously stated I have attempted to use use attractive imagery wherever possible as a conscious attempt to draw people into enjoying this website.
-The images are combined with fun interactive elemets which hand control to the user to determine what they see and how much of the data they see.
+As previously stated, I have attempted to use attractive imagery wherever possible as a conscious attempt to draw people into enjoying this website.
+The images are combined with fun interactive elements which hand control to the user to determine what they see and how much of the data they see.
-If there is additional information they require they can utilise the contact form to request more.
+If the user requires additional information, they are able to utilise the contact form to request it.

 ##### **Colour Scheme**
-I searched up colour schemes reminisent of the Greek islands and found this fantastic resource on Pinterest. https://digitalsynopsis.com/design/colors-of-countries/
+I searched up colour schemes reminiscent of the Greek islands and found this fantastic resource on Pinterest. https://digitalsynopsis.com/design/colors-of-countries/

 ![Colour Palette](https://github.com/GazzaJ/CI-MS2-Discover-Kefalonia/blob/master/readme-img/colour-palette.png "Colour Palette")

 ##### **Typography**
-I always planned to use a greek style font for the headings, but needed the font to be easily legible.
-After an exhaustive search of the Google Fonts library I selected fonts which meet these criteria and still envoke images of the medetaranean and Greek islands.
+I always planned to use a Greek style font for the headings, but needed the font to be easily legible.
+Thus, after an exhaustive search of the Google Fonts library I selected fonts which meet these criteria and still evoke images of the Mediterranean and Greek islands.
 I didn't want to choose anything too formal as this is not a business site and can be a bit more playful in it's design.
 I thus chose the following fonts:
  - ![Caesar Dressing](https://github.com/GazzaJ/CI-MS2-Discover-Kefalonia/blob/master/readme-img/caesar-dressing.png "Caesar Dressing font")
  - ![Cinzel Decorative](https://github.com/GazzaJ/CI-MS2-Discover-Kefalonia/blob/master/readme-img/cinzel-decorative.png "Cinzel Decorative font")
 I selected **_Caesar Dressing_** for my main H1 and H2 Headings; and **_"Cinzel Decorative"_** for smaller headings as this has a classical look to it without being to complicated.
 The main text uses **_"Raleway"_** which is a nice legible and clear font which pairs reasonably well with Cinzel Decorative.